Like

 Clean & replace door

 seal as needed.
+The rubber seal

 around the door, known as the gasket, is a very important mechanism.